MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/connect-to-office-365-powershell.md

 - **The Microsoft Azure Active Directory Module for Windows PowerShell requires that the Microsoft .NET Framework 3.5.*x* feature is enabled on your computer**.
 It's likely that your computer has a newer version installed (for example, 4 or 4.5.*x*), but backwards compatibility with older versions of the .NET Framework can be enabled or disabled.
 For more information, see the following topics:

   - For Windows Server 2012 or Windows Server 2012 R2, see [Enable .NET Framework 3.5 by using the Add Roles and Features Wizard](https://go.microsoft.com/fwlink/p/?LinkId=532368)

-  - For Windows 8 or Windows 8.1, see [Installing the .NET Framework 3.5 on Windows 8 or 8.1](https://go.microsoft.com/fwlink/p/?LinkId=532369)

   - For Windows 7 or Windows Server 2008 R2, see [You can't open the Azure Active Directory Module for Windows PowerShell](https://go.microsoft.com/fwlink/p/?LinkId=532370)